Master of Learning and Teaching (Secondary)

 Graduates of the Master of Learning and Teaching (Secondary) are eligible to apply to the Queensland College of Teachers for registration.

-In addition to completing all requirements for the degree, students need to pass the Personal Literacy and Numeracy Test (PLANTITE) prior to graduation.
-It's recommended that students pass the PLANTITE before the successful completion of 8 courses.
-Please register for the PLANTITE test through the Australian Council for Educational Research (ACER) wesite.
+In addition to completing all requirements for the degree, students need to pass the Literacy and Numeracy Test (LANTITE) prior to graduation.
+It's recommended that students pass the LANTITE before the successful completion of 8 courses.
+Please register for the LANTITE test through the Australian Council for Educational Research (ACER) website.

 As a graduate of the Master of Learning and Teaching you will be eligible for teacher registration.
 This presents many exciting opportunities of finding employment as a teacher throughout Queensland and the world.